 If you wish to cancel your subscription during this period, simply log in to the website, scroll down to the 'Cancel subscription' section and hit the 'Unsubscribe' button.

-If you choose to continue with your subcription, an invoice will be automatically emailed to you following week 3 of your chosen e-books.
+If you choose to continue with your subscription, an invoice will be automatically emailed to you following week 3 of your chosen e-books.
 This is payable in 14 days.
 You will not be sent an invoice if you choose to cancel during the three-week free trial period.

 Registration is easy.
 The first teacher to register from each school should follow the ‘Sign Up’ link at the top right of the home page and select ‘School’.
 He or she must then complete the school registration form.
 He or she will receive a registration confirmation email containing the school’s unique Teacher Code and Student Code.

-The remaining teachers and the students can then register individually using the Teacher and Student Codes provided and following the appropriate link from the 'Sign Up' page.
-Alternatively teachers can register multiple students by uploading an Excel file to the 'Students' area of their 'My Account' area (once logged in to the website).
+The remaining teachers and the students can then register individually using the Teacher and Student Codes provided and by following the appropriate link from the 'Sign Up' page.
+Alternatively teachers can register multiple students by uploading an Excel file to the 'Students' area of their 'My Account' (once logged in to the website).
 Once students are registered they will be able to vote individually each week.

-Yes all teachers and students in your school can register and access Fiction Express for Schools, both at school and at home.
+Yes, all teachers and students in your school can register and access Fiction Express for Schools, both at school and at home.

 Alternatively, teachers can register students in bulk by following these instructions: